Fire Protection Engineering Technology

 Student success in college requires well developed learning skills (such as being able to work independently, participate in a team, be well–organized, develop good work habits, and show initiative).
 These skills are as important as prior academic achievement.
 While it is expected that applicants would have developed these skills through previous education and life experiences, Seneca offers support to assist students with further development of these important skills.
 Seminars, workshops and tutoring are available at Seneca's Learning Centres.

 Earn your Fire Protection Engineering Technology (FPT) advanced diploma and you will have a wide array of careers to select from.
-Careers including sprinkler design, insurance, fire alarms, code–consulting, inspection and a stronger chance of being hired as a firefighter are all possible with the Fire Protection Engineering Technology diploma.
+Careers including sprinkler design, insurance, fire alarms, code–consulting, fire prevention officer and a stronger chance of being hired as a firefighter are all possible with the Fire Protection Engineering Technology diploma.
 Our graduates enter these vital fields with knowledge of fire protection software, in addition to training in sophisticated design and hands–on practice desired by industry.
 This program has strong job placement due to our strong ties with the leading fire protection employers.
-The program is recognized by CFAA and graduates can meet academic certification requirements (CFAA requirements FAQ).
+The program is recognized by CFAA and graduates can meet academic certification requirements and receive three months of work experience (visit CFAA for Certification Requirements and FAQ).

 The Fire Protection Engineering Technician (FPN) program has a common first semester to the Fire Protection Engineering Technology (FPT) program.
 Students may switch to the Fire Protection Engineering Technician (FPN) program after semester two and still be on track.
 After semester two, students can still transfer between the programs but may have to take additional courses to meet the requirements of the new program.